omobolajisonde/grammerng/README.md

 # Gritty grammar

 # API OVERVIEW
+Leverage the Gritty Grammar API to bring seamless language assistance to our users and improve their grammar delivery.
+Have a conversation with our AI bot, talk to it like you would with a friend and watch it transcribe as well as spot and correct your grammatical errors.
+Perfect when you are learning a new “langwuyage” don’t you think?
-Application Programming Interfaces or APIs are what drives Gritty grammar and it is organized around a Representational State Transfer (REST).
+Application Programming Interfaces (APIs) are what drives Gritty Grammar API and it is organized around a Representational State Transfer (REST).

 # API Reference
 - Base URL: https://